-- The teacher makes a telephone tree in class.
+The teacher makes a telephone tree in class.
 After school, he/she calls the two first students in the tree and dictates one sentence.
-Then these 2 students have to call their assigned classmates in the tree and ask them to add one or two words to the sentence which they dictate.
-The last student gets the complete sentence and brings it to class, or e-mails it to the teacher, or both.
+Then these two students have to call their assigned classmates in the tree and ask them to add one or two words to the sentence which they dictate.
+The last students get the complete sentence and bring it to the next class.

-As an alternative this same technique can be used for writing, using the e-mail instead of the telephone.
+As an alternative this same technique can be used for writing, by e-mail instead of the telephone.

-These can be done in a variety of ways.
+This can be done in a variety of ways.
 The important thing is that the dictation is given at a normal speed with appropriate intonation and stress patterns.
 Essentially, students write notes rather than every word.
 They then have time to turn those notes into the original paragraph.
 Students may hear the paragraph several times, as they fine tune their notes and writing.
+For example:

 We will no longer accept your doctor's statement as proof of unfitness, as we consider that if you are able to go to the doctor, you are able to come to work.

-- Students write the paragraph on the blackboard to check their work, or the teacher shows a wall chart with the paragraph previously written.
+- Students write the paragraph on the board to check their work, or the teacher displays the written paragraph.

-- Student A has one part of the dictation
+- Student A has a copy of the dictation with words missing.

-- Teacher elicits adjectives from student and writes them on the blackboard.
+- The teacher elicits adjectives from the students and writes them on the board.

-- Students choose 4 adjectives which they like and write them under 2 columns: DIFFICULT or USEFUL.
+- Students choose four adjectives they like and write them under two headings, difficult and useful.